 Similarly, a Ph.D. candidate not wanting to invite a host of questions about his struggles with writer’s block, can answer the “How’s school?” question honestly as well: “Well, the usual time to degree completion is six years.
 Right now, I still plan to finish within that time frame.
 I’m working on my third of five chapters.”

 3. Speak confidently about your career development process.

 Frankly, it’s not always clear what career path or specialty you should choose or how a job hunt is going to turn out.
 But even when your career outcome is uncertain, you can refocus the discussion on your thinking, strategy, and actions.
 For example, a sociology student uncertain about her plans after graduation might respond to job search questions by explaining the steps she’s taken.
 “For the past month, I’ve been using LinkedIn to identify health outcomes research consulting firms I’d like to work somewhere similar to Endpoint Outcomes in Boston.
 I’m also updating my résumé” or “I’m currently talking with my adviser about my options, and plan to schedule an appointment in the Office of Career & Professional Development this month.”

 4. Speak in generalities.

 Just because people ask a question specifically about you doesn’t mean you can’t respond with information generally true for others like you.
 For example, a medical student repeatedly asked about specialty choices can talk about medical students in general.
-“You know, the school is actually encouraging all students to remain pretty open about our specialty choice until about third or fourth year.
-There are a number of great choices for physicians interested in working with complex clinical cases, such as orthopedics, cardiology and rheumatology.
+“You know, the school is actually encouraging all students to remain pretty open about our specialty choice until about the third or fourth year.
+There are some great choices for physicians interested in working with complex clinical cases, such as orthopedics, cardiology, and rheumatology.
 I haven’t ruled any of those out yet.
 Also, I was pleased to see that the residency match success rate for UCSF students is quite high.”

 5. Don’t get sucked in.